plumed-nest/plumed-nest/cite.md

 **Bibliography**

 [1] The PLUMED consortium.
-_A community effort to promote transparency and reproducibility in enhanced molecular simulations_, Submitted
+_Promoting transparency and reproducibility in enhanced molecular simulations_, Submitted